-Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2 and 13.3. with the employee able to apply alterative leave and WPSL interchangeably or in combination, at the employee's discretion.
+Alternative Leave and WPSL used for sick leave shall be requested and approved in accordance with Article 13.2 and 13.3. with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.

-Alternative Leave and WPSL used for Vacation will be scheduled and approved according to Article 11.3, with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.
-The Court shall consider the request and shall approve or deny it.
+Alternative Leave and WPSL used for Vacation will be scheduled and approved according to Article 12.2, with the employee able to apply alternative leave and WPSL interchangeably or in combination, at the employee's discretion.